Oil war

 An oil war is a conflict about petroleum resources, or their transportation, consumption, or regulation.
 The term may also refer generally to any conflict in a region that contains oil reserves or is geographically positioned in a location where an entity has or may wish to develop production or transportation infrastructure for petroleum products.
 It is also used to refer to any of a number of specific oil wars.

+There are multiple hypothesized pathways for oil to contribute to war, including: